7 COMMON MISTAKES TO AVOID

 One of the surest ways to get overwhelmed is by starting a landscaping project without a proper plan.
 Unfortunately, planning for all the possibilities is easier said than done, especially for someone who lacks the experience.
 If that sounds like you, then you’re in luck because our team of nursery professionals would love to design your yard for FREE.
-When we say free, we mean literally free with zero strings or obligations attached.
 Our free design consultation is a simple 3-step process so you can stop worrying about the right number or mix of plants, and let our team bring your dream yard out of the dreams.
 You can learn more about our process here.

 Sounds too good to be true?
 See it for yourself by exploring our directory of landscape designers.

 From water balloon fights with kids to barbecue with friends — the backyard is going to be a source of many joyful memories.
 However, don’t let your pursuit of the perfect backyard stop you from focusing on the front.
 Doing so will be a huge mistake as the front yard has a massive impact on curb appeal and house value.
-A gorgeous lawn with some ornamental trees and a few larger ones to shade the front, and pairing it with exquisite flowers by the walkway can uplift the value of your house by as much as 28%.
+A gorgeous yard with some large trees to shade the front and a few ornamental ones to create interest, then pairing it with exquisite flowering plants by the walkway can increase the value of your house by as much as 28%.

 Each plant in your yard may have different watering, sun, and shade needs.
-As such, you need to strategically plan the location of each plant, instead of just winging it.
+As such, you need to strategically plan the location of each plant.
 In fact, some plants may not be suitable for your yard altogether.
 That’s why it’s always a great idea to consult a professional first.